AndrewWitsoe/tp5/README.md

  - Tweaking CSS and HTML to fit the JavaScript code given throughout the instructional video
  - Implementing and tweaking the JavaScript code given throughout the instructional video
  - Fixing errors in my code (which were due to standard errors and grammar errors)
- - Learning more about the Intricacies of JavaScript and Functions
+ - Learning more about the Intricacies of JavaScript and Functions based on the videos viewed in Unit 2.